-If you find yourself needing more training resources, I encourage you to check out my program called The Dog Calming Code.
+If you find yourself needing more training resources, I encourage you to check out my Puppy Coach training program!

 In this program, I’ll teach you how to get your dog to relax and calm down to in order to make socialization (and training in general) a breeze!